djwilkins/Complete-Intro-to-React-v5/README.md

 ## Getting Started

 Brian begins the course rather brilliantly by giving students their first taste of REACT syntax with the quickest setup possible.
-As reflected in [my initial commit](https://github.com/djwilkins/Complete-Intro-to-React-v5/commit/9353ed97ffd213f27eb37a1ff68896b436f9b478), this involved pulling react in from online in a <script> tag (CDN style) and writing some very basic react in another <script> tag in index.html directly.
-Not a best practice - just a nice way to moving quickly.
+As reflected in [my initial commit](https://github.com/djwilkins/Complete-Intro-to-React-v5/commit/9353ed97ffd213f27eb37a1ff68896b436f9b478), this involved pulling react in from online in a <script> tag (CDN style) and writing some very basic react in another <script> tag in index.html directly.  *(Not a best practice - just a nice way to get moving quickly.)*

 That very basic React is simple a [function component](https://reactjs.org/docs/components-and-props.html "See Function vs Class Component distinction in official docs here") called App that returns a header element wrapped in a div element.